Making a will. What are you waiting for? | Curtis Parkinson

 Making a will.
 What are you waiting for?

-2. Equally important, in your will you decide who will be responsible for dealing with everything – your executor, and who will act as guardian for young children.
+2. Equally important, in your Will, you decide who will be responsible for dealing with everything – your executor and who will act as guardian for young children.

-3. You can also use your will to express your preference for burial or cremation and for donating organs or your entire body for medical purposes.
+3. You can also use your Will to express your preference for burial or cremation and for donating organs or your entire body for medical purposes.

-I have nothing to leave
+I have nothing to leave!

 However little you may have, it’s better to say who you’d like to receive it.
 If you add up the value of your home, your car, bank and building society accounts, premium bonds, life policies and other savings – you’ll probably be surprised how much you have.

-We have registered a Civil Partnership, what effect does this have?
+We have registered a Civil Partnership; what effect does this have?

 Registered Civil Partners have the same entitlement as married couples.